akissa/pysyncthing/README.md

 ### upgrade()

-Check for the new veersion
+Check for the new version

 ```python
 >> c.upgrade()